hungnm1518/laravel-paginateroute/README.md

 This package adds the `paginate` route method to support pagination via custom routes instead of query strings.
 This also allows for easily translatable pagination routes ex. `/news/page/2`, `/nieuws/pagina/2`.

-Spatie is a webdesign agency in Antwerp, Belgium.
+HungNM is a webdesign agency in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).

 **Note:** If you're upgrading to 2.0, check out the [upgrade guide](#upgrading) below.